tirth2812/tirth2812/README.md

 ## 🧠 Summary

 Electrical and electronics engineer with hands-on experience in firmware design, hardware testing, and embedded system optimization.
 Proficient in **C/C++**, debugging, and test planning for reliable microcontroller solutions.
-Strong foundation in troubleshooting, teamwork, and competition-level problem-solving (e.g. IIT Bombay Robotics Challenge).
+Strong foundation in troubleshooting, teamwork, and competition-level problem-solving as IIT Bombay Robotics Challenge.

 ---